 How To: Long Distance

 I am a nineteen year old college student living in Seattle.
 My boyfriend lives an hour away in my hometown and I am only able to see him every two weeks.
-We decided to try long distance before I even applied to colleges.
+Even before I applied to colleges, we agreed that we would keep dating despite where I ended up.
 We knew we wanted to at least try to make it through.
-It’s been hard, going two weeks without seeing the one person I want to see most, but definitely manageable.
-With more communication and trust we have been able to stay together and I know you can do the same.
+It’s been hard, going two weeks without seeing the one person I want to see most, but it’s definitely manageable.
+With more communication and trust, we have been able to stay together, which makes me think that if we can do it, anyone can.
 Everyone in a long distance relationship knows that rough times are inevitable and that it will never be easy living miles apart.
 There will never be a fast or easy way to solve the problems of distrust and communication that come up in a long distance relationship, but there are ways that can help keep the major issues to a minimum.

 A long distance relationship can be successful if both people work to make the relationship stronger.
 The problem with long distance relationships is that the couple is far away from each other and there is little contact.
-These relationships are becoming more relevant in our lives because traveling for work and studies is a popular way to get exposure.
-Because more people are being faced with LDRs it is important to know how to communicate and act in order to end up reunited.
+In our highly mobilized and globalized world, where people often travel and move for work and study, long distance relationships are becoming the norm rather than the exception.
+Because more people are faced with LDRs, it is important to know how to communicate and act in order to end up reunited.
 Most people who are in long distance relationships report to have stronger bonds with their partner when both of them are actively improving their relationship.
-One of these ways is to keep up strong communication.
-However, many people question the strength of a relationship when it is spread miles apart, they ask, how could that ever work?
+One of these ways is to keep up strong communication by WHAT.
+Still, many people question the strength of a relationship when it is spread miles apart, they ask, how could that ever work?
 Research has shown that most long distance relationships end in marriage.
-But, all relationships require work and that is how people end up getting married, it’s not easier for people who live near each other because all relationships have problems.
+But, all relationships require work and that is how people end up getting married.
+It’s not easier for people who live near each other because all relationships have problems.
 People in long distance relationships need ways to improve their communication and trust so they can make it through the time they have to live apart.
 There is no quick fix to a long distance relationship, but there are a few things couples can do in order to make it work; two major pieces are communication and trust.
 By making an effort to improve these two aspects of the relationship, they are strengthening the relationship and making it more likely to last.
-This article will give advice on how to better communicate and to improve trust while in an LDR, including a success story and a study done on people in long distance relationships.
+This article will give advice on how to better communicate and improve trust while in an LDR, including a success story and a study done on people in long distance relationships.
 It is important to know how to handle the difficulties and issues that come with an LDR to avoid major problems or a break-up.